Sh3B0/emka/README.md

 #### Worker nodes security

 - As demonstrated above, **worker nodes use a private IP address range** that is not publicly accessible from the Internet.
 This ensures that individual nodes are not vulnerable to any remote attacks.
 The physical security of the nodes is ensured by the cloud provider.
+- Containers also run in an unprivileged mode by default.
 #### Master server security

 - **Public master API:** when creating the cluster we can use `--api-server-authorized-ip-ranges`  to restrict the range of IP address authorized to access the API.